bugFreeYYS/Computational_Tools_Project2/README.md

 1. implement qn 4 and 5:
     - How many unique IPs are there for the domains  𝑑1,𝑑2,… ?
     - How many times was IP X seen on domains  𝑑1,𝑑2,… ?

+# 4 Nov(qing)
+implement the accuracy of countMin function will check with ziyue tmr evening